Substance Abuse Treatment for Veterans in Austin, TX

 Pain management

 Veterans often suffer from chronic pain due to injuries sustained in service.
-This can lead to the overuse or misuse of prescription pain medications, which may escalate into addiction.
+This can lead to the overuse or misuse of prescription pain medications, which may escalate into substance abuse requiring professional intervention.

 03